 Cellular Membrane Staining

-Once the heart appears completely clarified, remove it from the sample holder [1] and wash it in 50 milliliters of warmed-up PBS for 24 hours [2].
-Wash again in 50 milliliters of 1x PBS-T for 24 hours [3-TXT].
+Once the heart appears completely clarified, remove it from the sample holder [1] and wash it in 50 milliliters of warmed-up PBS for 24 hours in shaking [2].
+Wash again in 50 milliliters of 1x PBS-T for 24 hours in shaking [3-TXT].

 Talent removing the heart from the sample holder.